themue/site.themue.dev/content/post/2022-lagavulin-16yo.md

 ---
-title: 'Lagavulin 16yo'
+title: 'Lagavulin 16 yo'
 date: '2022-05-06T21:30:00+02:00'
 draft: false
 categories: ['whisky']
 tags:  ['whisky', 'tastingnotes']
 ---

-The **Lagavulin 16yo** is a true classic, well known in almost every whisky collection.
+The **Lagavulin 16y o** is a true classic, well known in almost every whisky collection.
 And for good reason, because it is a beautiful representative of this important region.

 ### Nose